 Community-to-Community Learning in Canmore: Enhancing Wildfire Resilience with Perspectives from Logan Lake and Jasper

-Join us for a special screening of “The Test,” a documentary highlighting Logan Lake, BC’s innovative, community-driven approach to wildfire preparedness.
-Following the film, fire professionals from Logan Lake, Jasper, and Canmore will take part in an interactive panel discussion, sharing their firsthand experiences and lessons learned from past wildfire events.
+The Resilience Institute hosted a special screening of “The Test,” a documentary that highlighted Logan Lake, BC’s innovative, community-driven approach to wildfire preparedness.
+Following the film, fire professionals from Logan Lake, Jasper, and Canmore took part in an interactive panel discussion, where they shared their firsthand experiences and lessons learned from past wildfire events.

 Doug Wilson